Skip to main navigation Skip to search Skip to main content

 Teaching

 Chris’ commitment to EDI fuels his citizenship at Edge Hill.
-He is currently the Chair of the Institutional Athena Swan Self-Assessment Team, Chair of the EDI Committee in the Faculty of Arts and Social Sciences, and member of the University EDI Steering Group.
+He is currently the Chair of the Faculty of Arts and Sciences Athena Swan Self-Assessment Team, Chair of FAS EDI Committee, and member of the University EDI Steering Group.

 Education/Academic qualification